 #6.
 GROHE 31518DC0 Concetto

 Our next offering is the Concetto Kitchen Faucet from Grohe.
-Constructed from durable, high quality brass with a corrosion resistant stainless steel finish, this deck mounted, single-handle faucet produces water at a flow rate of 1.5 gallons per minute.
-Designed for a bar sink, you'll fall in love with its functional, minimalist lines.
-Its SuperSteel Infinity Finish ensures that your faucet gives off a perfectly polished glow, while it's high arch and 360 degree swivel gives you superior clearance.
-Features include and adjustable flow rate limiter, StarLight chrome finish, a removable aerator, and SilkMove Technology which gives you easy control over your water temperature and flow.
+Constructed from durable, high-quality brass with a corrosion resistant stainless steel finish, this deck-mounted, single-handle faucet produces water at a flow rate of 1.5 gallons per minute.
+Designed for a bar sink, you’ll fall in love with its functional, minimalist lines.
+Its SuperSteel Infinity Finish ensures that your faucet gives off a perfectly polished glow, while its high arch and 360-degree swivel give you superior clearance.
+Features include an adjustable flow rate limiter, StarLight chrome finish, a removable aerator, and SilkMove Technology which gives you easy control over your water temperature and flow.
 Easy to install, the Grohe comes with stainless steel, flexible supply lines.

 #7.
 Kohler K-560-Vs Bellera

 Kohler has been producing top-notch water fixtures for both home and business for decades, and as a result, has earned a trustworthy reputation, and their Bellera Kitchen Faucet is no exception.
 This pull-down kitchen faucet comes with a powerful sprayer with 3 useful functions: Sweep spray, boost and stream.
 The sweep features is great for cleaning your cookware, the boost feature allows you to increase your flow rate by 30 percent.
 Another handy feature of the spray head is Kohler’s ProMotion technology, which utilizes a braided hose and swivel ball joint which ensures that the sprayer is easy to manipulate and use during your everyday sink chores.
 Easy to install, your purchase comes complete with supply lines and optional escutcheon plate for 1 or 3 hole installation needs.
 Magnetic docking of the spray head is achieved with Kohler’s DockNetik Technology, which keeps your sprayer head securely in place.
 Features include ceramic disc valves, 1.5 gallon per minute flow rate, and a corrosion-resistant finish.